-As the scramble over the shrinking pool of discretionary spending ramps up, destination and tourism marketers across the globe stand on the precipice.
-Next year, there will be a reckoning of sorts as the industry sorts through its roster of “winners and losers.”
+As the scramble over the shrinking pool of discretionary spending ramps up, destination brand preference stands on the precipice.
+Next year, there will be a reckoning of sorts as the industry sorts through its roster of winners and losers.

 Often, the greatest enemy to success for a travel destination is the politics of the constituency.
 If you are a nation, island, resort area or a convention and visitors bureau, saluting all of your political constituents can end up diluting your message.

-As any marketer knows, one of your most formidable enemies is the “shotgun” approach to marketing as you attempt to focus a mass of messages that spread out in an unfocused burst because the aimed rifle shot needed for clarity is not available to you.
+As any marketer knows, one of your most formidable enemies is the shotgun approach to marketing as you attempt to focus a mass of messages that spread out in an unfocused burst.

 There is Opportunity To Create Destination Brand Preference Is Right Now

-The secret when you are a destination or tourism business or service is not found in the current messaging.
+The secret is not found in the current messaging.
 It is easy to confuse a powerful and effective message with the success that inevitably follows great economic times when everyone’s boats are floating and most are rising with the tide of increased affluence.

 In tough economic times, however, when travel is down due to higher fuel costs and other economic indicators, following the market leader in strategy will lead you right over the cliff.